 We found 8 allergist/immunologists who accept Medicare near Williamsville, NY.

-Dr. Mark Sands is a Buffalo, NY physician who specializes in adult allergy & immunology.
-He accepts Medicaid and Medicare insurance.
-After attending Ohio State University College of Medicine for medical school, Dr. Sands completed his residency training at Rush University Medical Center.
-His hospital/clinic affiliations include VA Western New York Healthcare System and Kaleida Health.
+Dr. Mark Sands is an adult allergy & immunology specialist.
+He accepts the following insurance: Medicaid and Medicare.
+Dr. Sands is a graduate of Ohio State University College of Medicine and a graduate of Rush University Medical Center's residency program.
+His professional affiliations include VA Western New York Healthcare System and Kaleida Health.

 Conditions / Treatments